emmacardoso/2021TexasBlackoutAnalysis/README.md

 The data associated with this analysis is too large to include in the GitHub repo, and thus were omitted using gitignore, however the zipped data can be downloaded [here](https://drive.google.com/file/d/1bTk62xwOzBqWmmT791SbYbHxnCdjmBtw/view?usp=sharing).

 ## Credit
-This analysis is based on materials developed by Ruth Oliver at UC Santa Barbara.
+This analysis is based on materials developed by Ruth Oliver at UC Santa Barbara and was conducted as apart of the course EDS 223: Geospatial Analysis and Remote Sensing.

 ## Repository and Zipped Data Contents